 Jesus is the Great Shepherd and all who are called (who don’t merely see it as a job) to be a pastor, serve Him and ought to consider it the greatest privilege to serve His flock!

 I have been to Bible college, if you count the one unit I completed and ignore the fact that I haven’t been back since.
-For those of you who are shocked and can’t believe I would dare to call myself a pastor, I ask you to please read the Word and then ask the LORD why I would do that and if I am being ungodly in any way.
+For those of you who are shocked and can’t believe I would dare to call myself a pastor, I ask you to please read the Word of God and then ask the LORD why I would do that and if I am being ungodly in any way.
 For those interested, I’ll share my “Christian resume” here so you can see for yourself how God has used me in the past and is using me now.
 Over the years, I have had the privilege to be involved in kids, youth, young adults and men’s ministry and I am still involved in many aspects of it even to this day.

 So, if I haven’t graduated from Bible college (seminary) and I have neither the recognition nor the endorsement of a governing body, who died and made me a Pastor?
 Jesus did!